NASWA-OpenUI/Overview/CONTRIBUTING.md

 </br>

-# How to Submit Feedback via an Issue
+## Submitting Feedback
+If you would like to submit a comment or feedback on the contents of the Overview repository, please submit an Issue by following the instructions below:

 1.  **Open the Issues tab**